RajshekarM/flatmate/README.md

 Then it uses that knowledge to assign tasks fairly, adaptively, and naturally — whether through smart rotation, personalized recommendations, or simple voice commands like “I finished the bathroom.”
 With AI at its core, Flatmates turns shared living into smooth living — no arguments, no repeats, no hassle.

+I put my heart in developing this app.
+This helped me and would love to see help you :)

 ## 🚀 Key Features

 ### 🔧 1.
 Task Assignment Optimization (Recommendation System)